Spices, St Nicholas and gingerbread men

 The association between St Nicholas and children is particularly strong in the area of west-central Europe that became Lotharingia when the Carolingian Empire was divided in 855.
 The area stretched from Flanders and Holland in the north to Lorraine in the south.
 Although the peoples that lived in this territory lacked any kind of linguistic or cultural unity, they nevertheless came to share certain customs and traditions, including those associated with St Nicholas.
 The many St Nicholas traditions from the region share common themes of reward for good children, punishment for malefactors and merry-making and spiced, sweet baking.
 The position of the saint's feast in the calendar makes it the perfect springboard for Christmas celebrations and the aroma of that festive baking hangs over many an Advent/Christmas market.

 My sister and her family lived a number of years in the Netherlands.
 It is perhaps there that the celebration of the saint has become most deeply rooted.
 Sinterklaas arrives by boat, as befits the patron saint of sailors, and makes his way by canal or on horseback through the towns and villages over the next couple of weeks, accompanied by his somewhat problematic sidekick, Swarte Piet.
 Sinterklaas and his companions distribute sweets (candies), chocolates and button-sized biscuits called peppernoten and set about finding out who has been good.
 Children are admonished to be good if they don't want to be carried off to Spain (presumably to be put to work on a galleon, rather then for a holiday on the Costa Brava).
 His feast itself is often marked with an early finish from school, street celebrations and games, before he sails away again, back to Spain.
 If you're wondering why Spain features so significantly in this tale of a Turkish saint visiting a country on the North Sea, remember that Spain was once Holland's colonial master.
-Sea-trade between the countries would have encouraged devotion to the saint, but the treat of abduction or exile to Spain would have been very real in the 16th and 17th centuries.
+Sea-trade between the countries would have encouraged devotion to the saint, but the threat of abduction or exile to Spain would have been very real in the 16th and 17th centuries.

 |My sister's memories of celebrating Sinterklaas with her children|